abdKelanii/todo-list-app/README.md

 Delete Task: Click the delete icon to remove a task from your list.

 Complete Task: Click on a task to mark it as completed.
 A line-through will appear, indicating task completion.

-Contributing
-If you'd like to contribute to this project, feel free to fork it and submit a pull request.
-Your contributions are highly appreciated!